Federal Trucking Regulations

 The State of Missouri incorporates the same federal trucking regulations relating to hours of operation with one distinction.
 Intrastate drivers transporting farm supplies or agricultural commodities are not subject to the maximum federal driving and on-duty requirements if:

-• The transportation is restricted to a 100 air mile radius from the source of the farm supply distribution point or commodities, and
+• The transportation is restricted to a 100-air-mile radius from the source of the farm supply distribution point or commodities, and

 Special Illinois Trucking Regulations

-In Illinois, many tractor-trailer and other commercial drivers only operate in intrastate travel.
+In Illinois, many tractor-trailers and other commercial drivers only operate in intrastate travel.
 For trucks operating only within the State of Illinois, some of the State’s trucking regulations differ somewhat from the corresponding federal regulations.
 These include:

 QUALIFICATION OF DRIVERS